joelhawksley/identity/talks/2021/slides.md

 ^ There is a book called the innovator's dilemma.

-^ Widely considered one of the most influential business books ever written.
+^ Widely considered to be one of the most influential business books ever written.

-^ Written by Clayton Christensen, Harvard Business School professor

 ---